 Mandrel method (Hot Forming)

-- One of the most common Pipe Fittings Manufacturing Process for manufacturing Elbows from the pipe is mandrel method which is kind of hot forming methods.
+- One of the most common Pipe Fittings Manufacturing Process for manufacturing Elbows from the pipe is a mandrel method which is a kind of hot forming method.

-- In this method, the pipe is cut in pieces and push with the help of hydraulic ram.
+- In this method, the pipe is cut in pieces and push with the help of a hydraulic ram.
 An induction heating coil heats the pipe, and it is pushed over a die called a “mandrel,” which allows the pipe to expand and bend simultaneously.

 - This method can be used to manufacture a wide range of the diameter of elbows.

-In cold Extrusion method, a pipe with the same diameter as finished product is pushed through a die and formed into its desired shape.
+In the cold extrusion method, a pipe with the same diameter as a finished product is pushed through a die and formed into its desired shape.
 Usually applied to stainless steel small to medium sizes elbows.

 UO method is used to manufacture the medium size of elbow, tee, and reducers.
 The plate is cut out into a specially designed shape, it is formed first into a U-shape using a die and then into an O-shape or tubular form using another die; that is why this method is known as the UO method.

 Hot Forming Method

-In a Hot Forming Die Bending method, a Pipe is heated to forming temperature & formed in the die with the specific shape, this process may be repeated as needed to obtain the required shape, size and wall thickness.
+In a Hot Forming Die Bending method, a Pipe is heated to forming temperature & formed in the die with the specific shape, this process may be repeated as needed to obtain the required shape, size, and wall thickness.
 Usually applied to thick-wall items that cannot be bent on a mandrel die.
 You can learn about elbows in this article.

 TEE Manufacturing Process

 Hydraulic Bulge Method

-Hydraulic Bulge method is used to manufacture Tee.
+The hydraulic Bulge method is used to manufacture Tee.
 Cut piece of Pipe is placed in hydraulic die and liquid is fill inside the pipe, Hydraulic pressure pushes out the branch, in the fixed opening in the die.
-This method gives the good surface finish.
+This method gives a good surface finish.
 However, higher thickness Tee cannot be manufactured by this method.